 Today that same main temple is still there but the temple grounds have expanded greatly.
 And there’s a new mall next to the temple aptly named Temple Mall.
-And even a jumbo TV screen which certainly was there 20 years ago.
+And even a jumbo TV screen which certainly wasn’t there 20 years ago.
 The surrounding area has changed so much I couldn’t believe it.
 But I shouldn’t be surprised.
-Hong Kong is always on the change.
+Hong Kong is always on the move.

 Something also new are Chinese Zodiac Statues.
-It seems to be quite popular with visitors standing next to their Zodiac animals representing their birth year.
+It’s really popular with visitors standing next to their Zodiac animals representing their birth year and snapping selfies.